 One of the vital things that technical writing must need is the consistency of writing the language and use appropriate language entities so that the meaning remains intact and the standard of the documentation is preserved.

-When your documentation conveys the technical information because of the correct formatting of the document, it becomes more readable to the audience.
-Consistently and adequately spell, abbreviate, capitalize, hyphenate, italicize as well as bold text set precise meaning to your writing.
+When your documentation conveys the technical information because of the document's correct formatting, it becomes more readable to the audience.
+Consistently and adequately spell, abbreviate, capitalize, hyphenate, italicize, and bold text set precise meaning to your writing.
 Again the use of correct grammar, spelling, and punctuation has its appealing significance.

 For simplifying the assignment of formatting homogeneously, technical writers need to implement word processing tools like Microsoft Word, Leap Office, Open Office, or Adobe Frame Maker, Adobe PageMaker.

 - In your document, you can make use of Times New Roman typeface to make reading easier.
 If you need to view it from a distance, make use of the Helvetica typeface.